Increasing the density and vigor of your field can make it less susceptible to weed pressure. Here are some ways to do that.

 Clean-Up Herbicide Applications

-Having a thick, dense stand may decrease the odds of weeds appearing, but clean-up applications can eliminate any weeds left on your field.
-Fall is a great time to apply herbicides since weeds have begun storing energy for the winter.
-Making an application now while they are translocating carbohydrates down to their roots will kill them.
+Having a thick, dense stand may decrease the odds of weeds appearing, but that’s unlikely to keep them all away.
+Fall clean-up applications target any weeds left on your field.
+Since weeds have begun storing energy for the winter, making an application now while they are translocating carbohydrates down to their roots will kill them.

 Pre-Emergent Herbicides for Winter Annuals

-At this point in the year, winter annual weeds will also pose a threat to your fields.
-Winter annual weeds like annual bluegrass and henbit germinate in the fall and overwinter, emerging in spring.
-Making a pre-emergent herbicide application in the fall will help prevent these weeds from popping up in the new year.
+Winter annual weeds like annual bluegrass and henbit germinate in the fall, overwinter, and emerge in the spring.
+A pre-emergent herbicide application will prevent these weeds from becoming a problem in the new year.

 Aim to apply your pre-emergent when soil temperatures average 70°F at two inches for several days, as this is when weed seeds will start to germinate.
 In warmer areas, a product like Specticle FLO, intended specifically for warm-season turf, can control dozens of difficult weeds like annual bluegrass.
 ArmorTech Kade 4L is another excellent pre-emergent option, controlling over 30 weeds on both cool- and warm-season fields.